-A Homeowner’s Checklist Before the EV Home Charger Installation Process
+A UK Homeowner’s Checklist Before EV Home Charger Installation (2026)

-Step 1 – Confirm permissions and parking arrangements for your EV home charger installation
+Step 1 – Confirm permissions and parking for your EV home charger installation

 Before you push through with your EV home charger installation, consider first your ownership of the property.
 Do you own it?
 Then no need to seek any permission from anyone.
 Just make sure that you have an off-street parking, either a driveway or a garage, because having one is a requirement for most installs and government grants.